Most musicians place artificial limits on their own growth. Without even realising they're doing it...

-If you can uncover that hidden barrier.
-Then you can work to remove it.
+If you can uncover that barrier then you can work to remove it.

 Then your response to “I could have played that” becomes: "And I DID!".

 But first, a quick warning.

-Once you’ve found and removed one barrier, you’ll hit another one further down the road.
-You need to identify and remove that one too.
+Once you’ve found and removed one barrier, you’ll hit others further down the road.

 They never stop coming.